emmorais/waas/README.md

 - **Port conflicts**: Verify port 8443 is not used by another process (`lsof -i :8443` on Linux/Mac)
 - **Firewall blocking**: Check if firewall is blocking port 8443
 - **Enhanced debugging**: Open browser dev tools (F12) → Console tab for detailed connection logs
-- **Test connectivity**: The login process now tests server connection automatically

-**❌ Browser shows "network error" for successful operations**
-- Check browser developer console (F12 → Console tab) for detailed error messages
-- Verify CORS headers are properly set (not typically an issue with same-origin requests)
-- Ensure the response Content-Type is `application/json`
-- Try refreshing the page and clearing browser cache

-### Support
-For issues and questions, please open an issue on the [GitHub repository](https://github.com/emmorais/waas).